atenadadkhah/iceXO/README.md

 </html>
 ```

-Then simply call the `iceXO` object.
+Then simply call the `iceXO` object and pass the parent element to it (e.g .parent, #parent, div)
 ``` html
 <script>
     IceXO.play('main')